alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }  // namespace winapi::gdi
 ~~~

-In the v2 main program below this machinery is used to do exactly the same as in v1:
+In the v2 main program below this machinery is used to do exactly the same as the v1 program did:

 [*part-05/code/on-screen-graphics/v2/main.cpp*](part-05/code/on-screen-graphics/v2/main.cpp)
 ~~~cpp